kikosgc/fogos-2-aprs/README.md

 ## 🚀 Usage<a id='usage'></a>

-Once the application is running, it will continuously fetch the latest fire data from Fogos.pt and transmit it to the APRS network.
+Once the application is running, it will continuously fetch the latest fire data from ANEPC and transmit it to the APRS network.
 Ensure that your APRS equipment is set up and configured to receive the transmitted data.

 ## 🤝 Contributing<a id='contributing'></a>